 I was excited to present this creamy Cranberry Lemon Cheesecake with a sour cream topping and festive sugared cranberries at my husband’s Christmas party.
 Even with ten other, yes, ten other desserts, it was one of the most popular.
 I’m sure those sugared cranberries got people’s attention.
 Who can pass up a creamy cranberry lemon cheesecake with a beautiful presentation?

-Disclaimer: This post contains affiliate links and I would receive a commission on purchases.
+Disclaimer: This post contains affiliate links and I would receive a small commission on purchases.

 How to Make Festive Cranberry Lemon Cheesecake

-Meanwhile, you can start the cheesecake filling which isn’t time consuming.
-I always whip the cream cheese to get the cheesecake to be creamy.
-It makes a difference so I would take the time to mix just the cream cheese a bit longer to get the creaminess in the cake.
-Just mix a few ingredients-cream cheese, eggs, sugar, lemon zest and juice, and vanilla.
+Meanwhile, start the cheesecake filling which isn’t time consuming.
+I always whip the cream cheese to get it creamy.
+So take an extra minute to mix just the cream cheese.
+Make yourself a cup of coffee or listen to your voicemail.
+Mix a few ingredients-cream cheese, eggs, sugar, lemon zest and juice, and vanilla.
 Then, pour it into the crust and bake it for about an hour.

 How to Make the Sugared Cranberries